 Each vote cast for BJP is a vote against free electricity, education and healthcare: Sisodia

-Delhi Deputy Chief Minister Manish Sisodia on Saturday said each vote cast for BJP in the upcoming assembly election would be a vote against free electricity, education and healthcare.
-Claiming that the BJP is insulting the people of Delhi who are the beneficiaries of the AAP government's "pro-people policies" by calling them "freeloaders", Sisodia said BJP should apologise to the people of Delhi.
+Delhi Deputy Chief Minister Manish Sisodia on Saturday said that each vote cast for the BJP in the upcoming assembly election would be a vote against free electricity, education and healthcare, and also accused the saffron party of calling the people of Delhi "bikau".
+Sisodia condemned the Bharatiya Janata Party (BJP) for using the slogan "Dilli Bikao Nahi Hai" (Delhi is not up for sale).

-"BJP should apologize to the people of Delhi for calling them freeloader.
-It's the duty of every government to serve the people.
-We are here to serve our citizens of Delhi," Sisodia said.
-"BJP is against free electricity, free water and free travel for women.
-This can be their agenda as a party but they cannot insult the people of Delhi who are the beneficiaries of this pro-people policies," he told reporters at a press conference.
+"The BJP has planned to launch a campaign 'Dilli ka Swabhiman' (Delhi's self-respect) and they have decided to reach out to people with the line 'Dili bikao nahi hai'.
+This campaign is against the AAP government's welfare schemes of free water, electricity, transport and others.
+BJP shouldn't dare to call people 'bikao'," he said.
+Claiming that the BJP is insulting the people of Delhi who are beneficiaries of pro-people policies "by calling them bikau or freeloaders", Sisodia said BJP leaders Amit Shah and J P Nadda should apologise to the people.

+"I demand that Home Minister Amit Shah and BJP's working president JP Nadda apologize to the people of Delhi for this shameful statement of their leaders.
+Delhi's people are masters and BJP leaders must behave properly with them, this kind of misbehaviour will not be tolerated.
+I also implore the people to listen to these BJP leaders carefully, they are calling you 'bikau'," he claimed.
+According to a media report, the BJP will soon kick off a 'Dilli ka Swabhiman' (Delhi's self respect) campaign in the national capital to counter the Aam Aadmi Party's account of providing subsidised water and power in Delhi.
+The party says it will go to people with the slogan 'Dili bikao nahi hai' (Delhiites are not up for sale).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)